kristinaleilani/kristinaleilani.github.io/_pages/teachingoutreach.md

 **Laboratory mentor**

-Trained 8 undergraduates in genetics lab procedures (including DNA extraction, PCR, gel electrophoresis, and 2bRAD library prep) at the University of Texas-Austin in 2019.
+I've trained 8 undergraduates in genetics lab procedures (including DNA extraction, PCR, gel electrophoresis, and 2bRAD library prep) at the University of Texas-Austin in 2019.
 One student went on to complete her own first-author research project and is now pursuing a PhD.

 <p>&nbsp;</p>